piersgrenier/Forecasting-the-Mortality-Rate-of-COVID-19-in-South-Korea/README.md

 #### Model Outcomes and Predictions</div><br>
 For this regression task:
 - Unsupervised learning algorithms are STL decomposition and gradient descent
-- Supervised learning algorithms is AR forecasting
+- Supervised learning algorithm is AR forecasting
 - Other algorithm is ARMA forecasting

 Expected output: